Proctor Valley

 Proctor Valley is a valley in southwestern San Diego County, California, United States.
 It is traversed by Proctor Valley Road, a dirt road which connects the community of Jamul in the northeast to the Eastlake neighborhood of Chula Vista in the southwest.

-The valley, which is home to numerous unique forms of plant and animal life, is being consumed by suburban development.
+The valley, home to various unique plant and animal species, is gradually being encroached upon by suburban development.
 It contains populations of the federally threatened plant Deinandra conjugens.

+The Proctor Valley Monster is said to inhabit the valley and the road that goes through it connecting Eastlake to Jamul.